za3k/za3k.com/ok-mixnet.md

 # The OK-Link Protocol
 The OK-Link protocol sends short messages between person A and person B, who have exchanged some secret files filled with random bits ahead of time.
 The messages are private and can't be tampered with, and adversaries can't tell when messages are being sent.

+There is a transmission size and period.
+The defaults are a 1K message (size) per 1 minute (period).

 1. First, two friends generate large files of random bits.
 40GB of data is suggested.
 They exchange the bits with each other, for example by DVD-ROM or trusted USB sticks.
 2. Internally, the OK-Link xors the two 40GB files together to form a single 40GB one-time pad.
 The original files can be deleted.
 Interally, the file is separated into a bunch of
 3. When you want to send a message, it gets added to a message queue.
+4. There is one modification from the Perfect Message protocol--a unix timestamp is put at the start of the message, before the encrypted bits.
+This is in case the sender and receiver clock are a little off, so they can agree on which one-time pad should be used.
 4. Once a minute, both A and B send each other a Perfect Message.
 There are two kinds of perfect messages sent.
     - First, the sender can send the byte "M" meaning message, followed by 1000 bytes of message, followed by 210 zero bytes of padding.
     - Second, the sender can send the byte "C" meaning chaff, followed by 1210 zero bytes.
 Chaff messages are ignored.